Cicero Hunt Lewis

-Cicero Hunt Lewis (1826–1897) was a prominent merchant and investor in Portland in the U.S. state of Oregon during the second half of the 19th century.
+Cicero Hunt Lewis (1826–1897) was an American merchant and investor in Portland in the U.S. state of Oregon during the second half of the 19th century.
 Born in New Jersey, Lewis and a friend, Lucius Allen, traveled across the continent in 1851 to open a dry goods and grocery store in what was then a frontier town of about 800 people living along the west bank of the Willamette River.
 By 1880, their firm, Allen & Lewis, had become one of the leading wholesale grocery companies on the West Coast.

 Supporting transportation projects that affected his business, he was a member of the Portland River Channel Improvement Committee in the 1860s, invested in the Oregon Railway and Navigation Company in the 1870s, and was appointed to the original Port of Portland Commission in the 1890s.
 He helped form a local subscription library in the 1860s, and he was named to the city's first water board in the 1880s.